microsoft/ccf-app-samples/data-reconciliation-app/docs/data-schema-data-flow.md

     - Query by specific record
     - Query for all data
 - If a record is determined out of consensus with other members in the network, you cannot share the value of what other members had for that record.
-- Depending on the input data schema, results can be numerical or categorical and returned as a CSV table to all members.
+- Depending on the input data schema, results data can be numerical or categorical and will be returned as a CSV table to all members.
+We could even require a developer provide their own output schema for desired results.
-    - For example, the forum app returned the mean and standard deviation based on the opinions (data) submitted by the members.
+    - For example, the forum app computed the mean and standard deviation based on the opinions (data) submitted by the members and returned this as response data (numerical).
+    - ID, Mean, Std
+    - unqiue_id_1, 3.2, 0.01
+    - unique_id_2, 4.5, 0.2
+    - unique_id_3, 3.4, 0.1
-- For LEI data/categorical data, Results = CSV table of records in consensus, out of consensus, or undetermined, as well as number of folks in the network you are in or out of consensus with.
+    - For LEI data, Results = CSV table of records, thier status (consensus, out of consensus, or undetermined = categorical data) as well as number of folks in the network you are in or out of consensus with.
 Something along the lines of:
     - ID, Status, # Members Agreed, # Members did not agree
     - unqiue_id_1, IN_CONSENSUS, 5, 0
     - unique_id_2, OUT_OF_CONSENSUS, 3, 2